 - Best Food: Kona Cafe (Polynesian), Boma (Animal Kingdom Lodge), California Grill (Contemporary) & Sanaa (Animal Kingdom Lodge)

-- Best Character Dining: Chef Mickey’s (Contemporary), Cape May Cafe (Beach Club), O’hana (Polynesian)
+- Top Character Dining: Chef Mickey’s (Contemporary), Cape May Cafe (Beach Club), O’hana (Polynesian Breakfast Only)

-- Stay Cool- most of the year it’s pretty darn hot.
-Magic Kingdom has some awesome spots to cool off in that will help make your day much better.
+Most of the year it’s pretty darn hot.
+Magic Kingdom Park has some awesome spots to cool off in that will help make your day much better.
 Try checking out:

 - Mickey’s PhilharMagic